Lawns and Gardens

 Like other types of greenspace, and unlike hardscapes, lawns and gardens absorb water and retain it in their soils, decreasing the amount of runoff.
 This reduces the risk of your home flooding during a rainstorm, and helps prevent pollution of our aquatic ecosystems.
 To improve the ability of your yard to capture and retain rainwater, consider installing a rain garden, or browse through CMHC’s Collecting Rainwater Guide.
 You can also watch this video about different ways to capture stormwater on your property.

 ‘Pollinators’ is a term used to describe a group of animals that intentionally or unintentionally transport pollen from one plant to another.
 This is an important step for plants to sexually reproduce, as the movement of pollen combines genetic material from two plants in separate locations.
 There are many different types of pollinators, including birds and mammals, but many of the most important are invertebrates.
 Different species of bees are often the most common example, but many butterflies also act as major pollinators.
-You can learn more about the different species of pollinators here.
+Learn more about the different species of pollinators.

 Unfortunately, due to a combination of factors including habitat destruction, climate change, genetically modified crops (GMOs), and increased pesticide use; many pollinators are now at risk of extinction.
 This is particularly bad because many of our food crops need pollinators for reproduction.
 According to some estimates, one out of every three bites of food we take is dependent on pollinators.